ivangfr/keycloak-clustered/README.md

 ## How to build locally a development Docker image

-Navigate into one oof the version folders and run the following command
+Navigate into one of the version folders and run the following command
 ```
 docker build -t ivanfranchin/keycloak-clustered:latest .
 ```